catamphetamine/react-pages/README.md

 `http` utility is also available from anywhere on the client side via an exported `getHttpClient()` function (e.g. for bootstrapping).
 -->

-### Asynchronous actions (better approach)
+### Redux module

-Once one starts writing a lot of `promise`/`http` Redux actions it becomes obvious that there's **a lot** of copy-pasting and verbosity involved.
+Once one starts writing a lot of `promise`/`http` Redux actions it becomes obvious that there's a lot of copy-pasting and verbosity involved.
 To reduce those tremendous amounts of copy-pasta "redux module" tool may be used which:

 * Also gives access to `http`
 * Autogenerates Redux action status event names ("pending", "success", "error")